-In recent years, Ben has developed a practice in the areas of serious and complex fraud, money laundering and business crime.
-He is frequently instructed as led junior counsel in lengthy, multi-defendant cases in the Crown Court.
+Ben is a criminal practitioner.
+In recent years, he has developed a practice in the areas of serious and complex fraud, money laundering and business crime.
+He is frequently instructed as led junior counsel in lengthy, multi-defendant cases in the Crown Court including homicide.

 In 2018 he acted as part of an international team representing a former London based foreign exchange trader who was charged, by the US Department of Justice, with conspiring to manipulate the global foreign exchange markets.
 The trader was acquitted following a trial in the Southern District of New York.